Don’t Fall for the Digital Workflow Delusion

 But what if she used the smartphone dialer the same way she used the rotary phone?
 Imagine the amount of time she wastes remembering a person’s number and keying it in one digit at a time?

 Digital workflows offer a lot of possibilities, but only if you compound their benefits with automation.
 When you automate a business process, a software tool takes over repetitive, recurring processes.
 It then makes sure they all run efficiently and accurately, and deliver consistent results.

-How Can You Automate A Digital Workflow?
+How Can You Automate a Digital Workflow?

 You can automate a digital workflow using a business process management (BPM) tool.
-If your workflow is already digital and running efficiently but has scope for improvement, then a BPM tool can an invaluable addition.
+If your workflow is already digital and running efficiently but has scope for improvement, then a BPM tool can be an invaluable addition.
 Automation is just one aspect of what a well-built BPM tool can do; it usually comes packed with a gamut of powerful features that you can use to your advantage.

 Some of the major features include easy user navigation, pre-integration with major software platforms, greater visibility of items, reports, and data analytics.